 An overhead view of pre-measured ingredients on a white countertop.

-You want to make sure that you’re buying pork tenderloins and not pork loin.
+Pork Tenderloin — You want to make sure that you’re buying pork tenderloins and not pork loin.
 Tenderloins are a smaller cut, but incredibly tender and easy to cook.
+I’ve roasted pork tenderloin a million times, and this lean cut becomes so juicy when it’s wrapped in bacon.
+The bacon protects it, keeps it moist, and gives you that perfect tender bite every single time.

 How To Make Pork Tenderloin Wrapped In Bacon